RyanGA09/DataAnalyst-ImpactAnalysisOfMonkeypoxCaseStudy/README.md

-# Impact Analysis of Monkeypox Case Study
+# Data Analyst - Impact Analysis of Monkeypox Case Study

 This comprehensive data analysis project focuses on the Monkeypox outbreak.
 Utilizing a Jupyter notebook, it provides insights and visualizations to help understand the spread, trends, and impacts of the Monkeypox virus globally.
 By employing data analysis techniques and visualizations, this project aims to facilitate a deeper understanding of the outbreak and deliver informative results to support public health efforts.